EllaBrands/stanDev/Introduction-to-Stan-for-New-Developers.md

 For implementation details of the Math library's automatic differentiation, please read the arXiv paper "[The Stan Math Library: Reverse-Mode Automatic Differentiation in C++](https://arxiv.org/abs/1509.07164)."

+# FAQ

+## Why do we have `BOOST_DISABLE_ASSERTS` included in the C++ build?

+Without including this, Boost will assert if certain inputs do not meet the preconditions of the function.
+Assertions are difficult to trap and recover from and we want to continue to have control over this behavior.

+See [Discourse: Boost defines](https://discourse.mc-stan.org/t/boost-defines/10087) for more details.